sammycool04/Schoolwork/README.md

-#Self-learning Projects and Some School Works
+#Self-learning Projects and Some School

 A few schoolwork assignments and self-learning projects